From orbital magnetism to bulk-edge correspondence: Introduction and main results

 Using the gauge covariance of the bulk Hamiltonian defined on the whole space, it is natural to expect that the expression of the magnetization contains two terms \cite{ThonhauserCeresoliVanderbiltResta,Resta2010}: one term which involves a bulk contribution coming from $P_1(b)F_{\rm FD}(H(b))$ defined on the whole space, that we call $m^{B, {\rm circ}}(b,T,\mu)$, and one extra term due to the presence of extended edge states and the fact that the multiplication operator with $x_2$ is of order $L$ near the boundary of $\Lambda_L$, that we call $m^{B, {\rm res}}(b,T,\mu)$.
 Since the bulk magnetization, being a bulk quantity, can be expressed solely in term of the bulk Hamiltonian, we have that the edge states contribution to the thermodynamic limit can {\it also} be expressed by using the bulk Hamiltonian.
 This fact can be explicitly illustrated for pure Landau Hamiltonians, see Appendix \ref{appendix:Kubo}.
 In the discrete case, under the extra assumption that the spectrum of the bulk Hamiltonian is composed by $M$ simple Bloch bands $\{E_{l}(k)\}^M_{l=1}$, it has been shown in \cite[Corollary 4]{SchulzBaldesTeufel13} and \cite[Corollary 3]{StiepanTeufel} that one can split the bulk magnetization into two terms

-where $\mathbb{B}_b$ is the enlarged magnetic Brillouin zone, $R_{1, 2}^{(l)}(k)$ is associated with the Rammal-Wilkinson tensor and $\Omega_{1, 2}^{(l)}(k)$ is the Berry curvature.
+where $\mathbb{B}_b$ is the enlarged magnetic Brillouin zone, $R_{1, 2}^{(l)}(k)$ is associated with the Rammal-Wilkinson tensor and $\Omega_{1, 2}^{(l)}(k)$ is the Berry curvature, see \cite{SchulzBaldesTeufel13} for a precise statement.
 We expect that a similar splitting also holds true in the continuum case, but the extension to the continuum setting is not trivial and we postpone its analysis to a future work \cite{CorneanMoscolariTeufelFuture}.

-By comparing the thermodynamic definition of the grandcanonical magnetization and the expression \eqref{eq:magnetizationSplitting} for the magnetization, we deduce that the \emph{residual} part of the magnetization, $m^{B, \rm res}(b,T,\mu)$, is the one associated with the edge states, hence is the one relevant for the quantum Hall effect.
+By comparing the thermodynamic definition of the grandcanonical magnetization and the expression \eqref{eq:magnetizationSplitting} for the magnetization, we deduce that the \emph{residual} part of the magnetization, $m^{B, \rm res}(b,T,\mu)$, is the one associated with the edge states, hence it is the one relevant for the quantum Hall effect.
 Indeed, at zero temperature the Hall conductivity satisfies (see for example \cite{Resta2010})